Board-Certified Veterinarians

 AAFCO Nutrition in 2026: Why the Label Wording Changes Everything

-Following WSAVA 2026 guidelines and AAFCO nutrient profiles — here’s what the marketing doesn’t tell you.
+Following WSAVA 2026 guidelines and AAFCO nutrient profiles.

-The most important phrase on the bag: Look for “Animal feeding tests using AAFCO procedures.”
-This means real feeding trials on live animals — the gold standard.
-“Formulated to meet AAFCO nutrient profiles” is only a mathematical calculation with no real-world animal testing.
-Browse our AAFCO feeding-trial certified pet foods — every option is vetted by Dr. Chen, our board-certified nutritionist.
+The most important phrase: Look for “Animal feeding tests using AAFCO procedures.”
+This means real feeding trials on live animals.
+“Formulated to meet AAFCO nutrient profiles” is only a mathematical calculation.
+Browse our AAFCO feeding-trial certified pet foods.

 Nutrition by Life Stage